#2 cause of lung cancer: Radon, its in your home, test and get rid of it now ...

 There are two primary places where I think the Radon is entering our basement and with these two I will be using the mitigation process of Sealing these Entry Points.

-- A ~1.5" hole cut into the basement floor near our furnace where the water drip from the furnace and the air exchanger drips into and a pin crack in our basement floor;
+- Mitigation step 1: A ~1.5" hole cut into the basement floor near our furnace where the water drip from the furnace and the air exchanger drips into and a pin crack in our basement floor;

-- The sump-pump hole located in the cold storage.
+- Mitigation step 2: The sump-pump hole located in the cold storage.

 For the water drip hole in the floor, my first thought was to create a seal around the pipe going into the floor and to create a sort of P trap in the line to restrict the flow of air back into the house via the drip pipe into furnace.
 While I thought this was a brilliant idea, it caused another problem, a vacuum seal on the furnace which caused the furnace not to enter the second heating stage, meaning it would not heat above 19 degrees.